ivgussoni/DecOre/README.md

 # DecOre
-A clone of  MiniClip Ore.
+A clone of MiniClip Ore using SDL2.

 Just clone and compile on VS 2019 or greater and enjoy.
 All required files are included.